 Prior to joining Burson-Marsteller, David was Managing Director and Chief Operating Officer of Claydon Gescher Associates (CGA), a boutique strategy and public affairs consultancy based in Beijing with a focus on media, entertainment, and telecommunications.
 He was responsible for daily operations and long-term growth planning.
 Clients served include Intel, HBO Asia, Reuters, DeBeers/Stockdale, PanAmSat, Turner International, and Irdeto Access.

-David has lived in China since 1995 and currently resides in Beijing with his family.
-David holds a Masters degree in International Management from the Thunderbird School of Global Management, and a Bachelor’s degree in International Relations from the University of California, Davis.
+David lived in China for nearly two decades, and now divides his time between China and the United States.
+He holds a Masters degree in International Management (MIM) from the Thunderbird School of Global Management, and a Bachelor’s degree (AB) in International Relations from the University of California, Davis.
 In addition to English, he is fluent in Mandarin and Spanish.
-David is active in the international scouting movement, spends his spare time camping and boating, and is a PADI-certified Rescue Scuba Diver.
-He also blogs at Silicon Hutong and The Peking Review.
+David blogs at Silicon Hutong (http://siliconhutong.com) and The Peking Review (http://pekingreview.com).